 But if the “No Relief” report is true, Tyson could soon have yet another class action lawsuit on its hands.

-But while governments and consumers have scored a victory in the scandal’s resolution, there has been no financial relief for Wells Fargo employees claiming they were fired or demoted for playing by the rules and not opening secret accounts to meet sales quotas.
+But while governments and consumers have scored a victory in this scandal’s resolution, that’s little consolation for Wells Fargo employees who say they were fired or demoted for playing by the rules and not opening secret accounts to meet sales quotas.

 “Cross-Selling” Goes Back to at Least 2002